jusbuckingham/kofa/README.md

 - Enter my zip code
 - See my full ballot
-- See suggestions and reasoning for voting for a candidate or proposition.
+- See suggestions and reasoning for voting for a candidate or proposition based on the benifit to 'Black America.'